Heyyy, batter batter, we’ve got your roundup of three ways to enjoy America’s favorite pastime and warm spring weather in the heart of South Carolina.

 University of South Carolina Gamecock Baseball

-Home Base: Founders Park is one of the top three best-attended college baseball stadiums in the nation, and for good reason.
+Home Base: Founders Park, home of USC Baseball, is one of the top three best-attended college baseball stadiums in the nation, and for good reason.
 Kids love the Hay Fant Sparks, Jr. Playground, which is shaded during the day and lit at night, located adjacent to the right field foul line.
 All ages enjoy the lineup of deliciousness, like traditional hotdogs and chicken finger baskets as well as local favorite Carolina Kernels popcorn (caramel corn, please!).
-And while there is truly not a bad seat in the house, the Bi-Lo Berm, a grassy hillside adjacent to right field is a fan favorite for spreading out a blanket and letting the kids move around a bit.
+And while there is truly not a bad seat in the house, the Corner Pantry Berm, a grassy hillside adjacent to right field is a fan favorite for spreading out a blanket and letting the kids move around a bit.
 The Berm is first-come, first served and open to anyone with a ticket.

 Why It’s a Home Run: The University of South Carolina baseball team was propelled national stardom after winning back-to-back national championships in 2010 and 2011, and an experience at Founders Park has been touted as one of the top ten (#4 to be exact) fan experiences in college baseball (according to Stadium Journey Top Stadium Experiences of 2017).

 Don’t Miss: SEC games are always a favorite, where Gamecock fans welcome opposing teams and their traveling fans for some healthy in-conference rivalry.
-Stay tuned to the latest by downloading the South Carolina Gamecocks Official Game Day App.
+Stay tuned to the latest by downloading the South Carolina Gamecocks Official Game Day App where you can also access your tickets digitally.

-Fan Tips: Charge your phone before you go and download the Game Day App to manage your mobile tickets with ease.
-When packing your game day essentials, be sure to have a clear bag, as the clear bag policy is still in effect.
+Fan Tips: When packing your game day essentials, be sure to have a clear bag, as a clear bag policy is in effect.
 If you don’t have one, you can find a variety at Miss Cocky on Main Street and Todd & Moore in the Vista.
 Check out the full list of gameday information or other noteworthy details before you go.

-Before/After the Game: Before the game visit MAST General Store on Main Street to sugar up with their unbelievable selection of candy and browse a wide variety of outdoor apparel (and, yes, a huge selection baseball caps for the whole fam) and after the game head to nearby Columbia Craft Brewing Company for a locally crafted pint or Thirsty Fellow for pizza, wings, salads and more.
+Before/After the Game: Before the game visit MAST General Store on Main Street to sugar up with their unbelievable selection of candy and browse a wide variety of outdoor apparel (and, yes, a huge selection baseball caps for the whole fam) and after the game head to nearby Steel Hands Distilling and Brewery for a locally crafted drink or Thirsty Fellow for pizza, wings, salads and more.

 Columbia Fireflies Baseball

-Home Base: Segra Park, 1640 Freed St. Columbia SC 29201.
-The 7,301-seat ballpark earns high marks for fan experience, due to four concession stands, 25 specialty food carts (including craft brews!) and notable bar areas.
-Pretty days will find fans enjoying the warm sunshine and unparalleled people watching in an expansive bar beyond right field.
+Home Base: Segra Park is a local favorite due to its 7,301-seats, four concession stands, 25 specialty food carts (including craft brews!) and notable bar areas.
+Spring and summer days will bring fans to enjoythe warm sunshine and unparalleled people watching in an expansive bar beyond right field.

-Why It’s a Homerun: This Single-A affiliate of the New York Mets reeled off its first pitch in Columbia in the spring of 2016, and enjoyed a banner first season.
-Tim Tebow had a stint with the Fireflies in 2017 and the momentum continues into the 2022 season, which begins on April 8, 2022, versus Augusta.
+Why It’s a Homerun: This Single-A team reeled off its first pitch in Columbia in the spring of 2016 as an affiliate of the New York Mets, and enjoyed a banner first season.
+Tim Tebow had a stint with the Fireflies in 2017.
+Now affiliated with the Kansas City Royals, momentum continues into the Fireflies’ 2026 season, which also celebrates the club's 11th year in the Midlands!
+The season opener begins on Tuesday, April 7, 2026 at 7:05PM against the Myrtle Beach Pelicans.
+Find the season schedule here.

 Don’t Miss: Get your glow on at The Mason Jar, the Fireflies’ team store inside the ballpark.
 We’re obsessed with the adorable (and undeniably Southern) firefly logo and dozens of fun apparel options from t-shirts to hats to jerseys.

-Fan Tips: With tickets as low as $5 and general parking at $5 per vehicle, it’s a budgetary win.
-Ticket sales and detailed parking information may be found on the Fireflies website, Since last season, mobile concession ordering is on the menu.
-No need to wait in a long line!
+Fan Tips: With tickets as low as $6, it’s a budgetary win.
+Ticket sales and detailed parking information may be found on the Fireflies website.
+Once inside, no need to wait in a long line!
+Mobile concession ordering is available.
 Just order and purchase your ballpark snack of choice through your phone.
 Be sure to bring your debit/credit card though!
-Segra Park is a cashless facility moving forward.
-But if you find that you only have cash in your wallet, no worries.
-You can convert your cash to a Fireflies Gift Card at Guest Services.
-Before heading to the game, take a look at “What to Know Before You Go to Segra Park” for full details on stadium policies and procedures.
+Segra Park is a cashless facility, but if you find that you only have cash in your wallet, no worries.
+You can convert your cash to a Fireflies Gift Card at Guest Services and use the gift card for purchases within the park.
+Before heading to the game, take a look at “ABC's of Segra Park” for full details on stadium policies and procedures, including their bag policy.

 Before/After the Game: Before the game, take a Historic Columbia tour of the Hampton-Preston Mansion or Mann Simons Cottage.
-After the game stroll over to the newly-opened Publico Kitchen & Tap just steps from the stadium for margaritas and tacos.
+After the game stroll over to the newly-opened Three Notch'd Brewery or GatherCOLA, an outdoor food hall and gathering spot, just a 5 minute walk from the stadium for your favorite southern bites.

 Lexington County Blowfish Baseball/Coastal Plain League